usnistgov/metaschema/website/content/tutorials/1-getting-started/_index.md

 </METASCHEMA>
 ```

-We now have a nested motherboard `assembly` in a computer `assembly` with assorted `flag`s and `field`s to present the important hierarchy of information in the motherboard.
-With a more detailed model, we can have our Metaschema-enabled tools parse or generate instances.
+We now have a nested `motherboard` assembly in a `computer` assembly with assorted flags and fields to present the important hierarchy of information related to the motherboard.
+With this more detailed model, we can have our Metaschema-enabled tools parse or generate content instances.

-An instance for the model above is below in JSON, XML, and YAML data formats.
+The following are example content instances for the model above in JSON, XML, and YAML data formats.

 {{< tabs JSON XML YAML >}}
 {{% tab %}}